What are the Centre’s key areas of interest?

 Key topics include: energy cultures, energy behaviour (household and business), future transport, social acceptance of renewable energy, Smart Grid.

-Key topics include: coastal resource governance, local and indigenous knowledge, community resilience, people-place relationships.
+Key topics include: climate change, coastal resource governance, local and indigenous knowledge, community resilience, people-place relationships.

 What is the Research culture at the Centre?

 The Centre works collaboratively with a variety of academics from within New Zealand and around the world.
 We have a strong focus on interdisciplinarity in our research.
 Many of our projects span the social science, science & business disciplines.

 What are the Centre’s current projects?